 What are the requirements for the program?

-Evidence of a baccalaureate degree satisfying prerequisites from a regionally accredited U.S. college or university, or the equivalent from an international college or university.
+Evidence of a baccalaureate degree from a regionally accredited U.S. college or university, or the equivalent from an international college or university.
 Applicants are required to submit official transcripts from all previously attended colleges and universities.
 Foreign transcripts must receive a course-by-course evaluation from World Education Services (WES) or Educational Credential Evaluators (ECE).
 Admission requires an undergraduate GPA of at least 3.0 (on a 4.0 scale).